 However, as of December 2014, both of these differences have been erased under the Adding Ebola to the FDA Priority Review Voucher Program Act, which eliminated the disparity between the two vouchers.
 Tropical vouchers may now be redeemed in just 90 days, and may be resold an unlimited number of times.

-In 2016, the 21st Century Cures Act was signed into law creating a priority review voucher program for medical countermeasures, though to date no product has been awarded a priority review voucher under the program.
+In 2016, the 21st Century Cures Act was signed into law creating a priority review voucher program for medical countermeasures, and as of 16 July 2018, one such PRV has been awarded to SIGA Technologies..

 |Rare Pediatric Disease Priority Review Voucher User Fee